Charisms & Tradition

 Marist Brothers

 The Marist Brothers arrived at SJR in 2000, filling posts in guidance and campus ministry.
 The connection to the Marist world has opened a multitude of opportunities to Green Knights.
 Through the Marist Brothers' Center at Esopus, there are retreat offerings through the school year as well as service opportunities at the summer camps.
-Many students take the Marist charism to heart and join the Marist Youth club to continue exploring how the charism helps them live out their Christian faith every day.

 The Marist Brothers, or the Little Brothers of the Schools, were founded in 1817 by St. Marcellin Champagnat.
 Father Champagnat sought to respond to the great need of his world: lack of education for poor children in post-revolutionary France.
 He entrusted his order of teaching religious brothers to Mary, whom he called his Ordinary Resource.
 St. Marcellin believed to teach children, you must love them and love them equally.
 That was the first step to accomplish his goal of "making Jesus Christ known and loved" among all Marist students, especially those most neglected.
 The Marist Brothers first arrived in North America through French Canada and moved south then west to found schools across the United States.
 Currently, the Marist Brothers have 11 schools in the United States as well as ministry in 82 countries around the globe.
 Brother John Dunning FMS, the last Marist Brother at SJR, retired in 2020.